psolymos/psolymos/README.md

 ### Hi there 👋

-I help people and organizations makeing better decisions using statistics, data science, and R/rstats.
+I am bridging the gap between data and decision making using data analytics, visualization, and infrastructure automation.

 <!--